sergiomelas/Create-Kernel-Deb-Packages-From-Upstream/Readme.txt

 WARNING & DISCLAIMER: ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓
 ┃                                                                                                  ┃
-┃                   NEVER USE NON OFFICIAL KERNELS,  THIS COULD DAMAGE YOUR SYSTEM                 ┃ ┃                              Run instead officially distributed kernels                          ┃ ┃                                                                                                  ┃ ┃ We assume no responsibility for errors or omissions in the software or documentation available.  ┃
+┃             NEVER USE NON OFFICIAL KERNELS IN PRODUCTION,  THIS COULD DAMAGE YOUR SYSTEM         ┃ ┃                              Run instead officially distributed kernels                          ┃ ┃                                                                                                  ┃ ┃ We assume no responsibility for errors or omissions in the software or documentation available.  ┃